 School-based apprentices are trained in a skilled area such as carpentry, butchery, plumbing, hairdressing or cabinet making.
-School-based trainees are trained in a vocational area such as animal studies, office administration, business, beauty services, screen and media, hospitality or information technology.
+School-based trainees are trained in a vocational area such as animal studies, office administration, business, beauty services, early childhood, hospitality or information technology.

 Students are required to find their own employer.
-BrisbaneSDE does inform students of any vacancies advertised by Registered Training Organisations and employers through the External VET Programs QLearn course.
+BrisbaneSDE does inform students of any vacancies advertised by Registered Training Organisations (RTOs) and employers through the External VET Programs QLearn course and the External VET Programs Padlet.